semgrep/semgrep-docs/docs/sample-ci-configs.md

           publishToken: ${{ secrets.SEMGREP_TOKEN }}
           publishDeployment: ${{ secrets.SEMGREP_DEPLOYMENT_ID }}

-          # never fail the build due to findings on pushes, but collect findings data
+          # Never fail the build due to findings on pushes, but collect findings data
           #auditOn: push

           # Generate a SARIF file for GitHub's code scanning feature.
 See the next step.